-RFK Jr. Jokes ‘I Have So Many Skeletons in My Closet, If They Could Vote I’d Be King of the World,’ Praises Taylor Swift During Live Event With The Sun
+RFK Jr. Jokes ‘I Have So Many Skeletons in My Closet, If They Could Vote I’d Be King of the World,’ Praises Taylor Swift During Live Event With the Sun

-“All the stories about me are valuable if they are covered in a way that is fair, that is accurate,” he said.
+“I want to focus on the fact that our children are the unhealthiest kids in the world.
+I want to talk about the fact that we’re in a war of choice that is bringing us to the brink of nuclear destruction,” he told the Sun’s publisher, Dovid Efune.
+“There’s human curiosity,” he conceded.
+“Even all the stories about me are valuable if they are covered in a way that is fair, that is accurate,” he said.
 “What’s happened is the press has an imbalance … with the mainstream media, that’s the only thing they’ll talk about.”

+Mr. Kennedy explained his reasoning for not wanting to talk about his personal life shortly after.
 “I have so many skeletons in my closet, if they could vote I’d be king of the world,” he joked.
+“Unfortunately, we’ve reached a point where I’ve been answering those questions for 18 months,” he added.

 “Taylor Swift, in my encounters with her, was an incredibly classy human being,” he said.
 “I think she has a lot of good sense and a lot of wisdom and she’s a very good person.”
-Ms. Swift endorsed Vice President Harris just minutes after her debate with Trump ended earlier this month.

-Mr. Kennedy warned that there are some instances where politics should stop at the water’s edge.
+Mr. Kennedy warned that a civil line should be drawn in politics.
 “We ought to all be able to disagree about things in our politics and still get along with each other,” he said.
 “I think, unfortunately, a lot of Democrats — because of the choices I’ve made — consider me deplorable. … I don’t resent that.”

 Earlier in the night, Mr. Kennedy discussed his role as a Trump campaign surrogate and advisor.
 When asked by Mr. Efune what his role in a Trump administration would be — specifically related to health — Mr. Kennedy said he is just focused on the transition team on which he now serves.
 He announced that his responsibilities are “across the board,” including “all the agencies” with a specific focus on “the military and the intelligence apparatus.”